ikjordan/ABIE/README.md

 some of the older integrator inplementations in Python.
 These issues have now been addressed, and all integrators should now work in both `ctypes` (where implemented) and `numpy` mode
 2. Issues surrounding division that broke execution when using Python 3 have been corrected
+3. Some C arrays were declared on the stack.
+This caused stack overflows with large particle simulations.
+Heap memory is now used instead
-3. Addressed issues with timestep and energy delta calculations in the `Wisdom Holman` integrator
+4. Addressed issues with timestep and energy delta calculations in the `Wisdom Holman` integrator
-4. The package configuration has been modified, so that code can be called in the same way, regardless of whether the `astroabie` package has been installed.
+5. The package configuration has been modified, so that code can be called in the same way, regardless of whether the `astroabie` package has been installed.
 Examples have been moved into a separate directory
-5. Added an option to control the amount of data written to the console during a run
+6. Added an option to control the amount of data written to the console during a run
-6. Loading the shared library from the installed package has been refined, to allow for instances where the library name is decorated by the architecture during installation
+7. Loading the shared library from the installed package has been refined, to allow for instances where the library name is decorated by the architecture during installation
-7. A MS Visual Studio 2019 solution is provided.
+8. A MS Visual Studio 2019 solution is provided.
 This creates a DLL file from the C code, and allows easy access to the debugger for both the Python and C code
+9. A CUDA MSVC 2019 solution is also provided.
+Adding a CUDA aware build option to MSVC precludes that solution being loaded on a system where CUDA is not installed.
+Therefore two solutions are provided `ABIE` and `ABIE_CUDA`.
+CUDA is enabled in `ABIE_CUDA` when the `GPU` preprocessor directive is added
-8. ABIE uses C Variable Length Arrays (VLA), which are not supported by the MSVC compiler (MSVC is not completely C99 compliant).
-Therefore the LLVM (`Clang-cl`) tool chain is used with Visual Studio 2019
+10. ABIE uses C Variable Length Arrays (VLA), which are not supported by the MSVC compiler (MSVC is not completely C99 compliant).
+Therefore the LLVM (`clang-cl`) tool chain is used with Visual Studio 2019
+11. The `clang-cl` compiler does support OpenMP, but the required DLL is not installed automatically. `libomp.dll` can be found in the LLVM section of the MSVC 2019 installation.
+Either copy it to the DLL directory for your system, or paste a copy into the same directory as `libabie.dll`.
+OpenMP is enabled when the `OPENMP` preprocessor directive is added
+12. The solutions are configured so that the compiler generates AVX instructions
-9. The code has been tested under MS Windows 10, MinGW 64-bit running on Windows 10, Ubuntu 20.04 running in a VirtualBox VM and a 4GB Raspberry PI 4 running Raspberry Pi OS
+13. The code has been tested under MS Windows 10, MinGW 64-bit running on Windows 10, Ubuntu 20.04 running in a VirtualBox VM and a 4GB Raspberry PI 4 running Raspberry Pi OS
-10. I do not have acccess to an Apple Mac, so I may have inadvertantly broken support for that platform
+14. I do not have acccess to an Apple Mac, so I may have inadvertantly broken support for that platform
-11. To make intellisense work correctly for C99 code with `Clang` an additional option of `-std=c99` is set.
+15. To make intellisense work correctly for C99 code with `Clang` an additional option of `-std=c99` is set.
 This is valid in `Clang`, and triggers intellisense to work correctly, but is ignored in `Clang-cl`, and so causes a warning to be generated
-12. Clang supports 80 bit `long double`, but in Clang-cl `long double` is set to 64 bits for compatibility with MSVC.
+16. Clang supports 80 bit `long double`, but in Clang-cl `long double` is set to 64 bits for compatibility with MSVC.
 Use MinGW64 to build a DLL that will provide 80 bit `long double` support under Windows
-13. The C files in the project are built into a DLL.
+17. The C files in the project are built into a DLL.
 I failed to configure `setup.py` to automatically trigger a build using `Clang`, so before running `setup.py` `libabie.dll` should be built in Visual Studio.
 The DLL will then be packaged correctly
-14. Under MinGW 64bit the DLL (`libabie.dll`) can be built by invoking `make`.
+18. Under MinGW 64bit the DLL (`libabie.dll`) can be built by invoking `make`.
 This should be done before running `setup.py`.
 The DLL will then be packaged correctly
-15. Note that there appears to be an issue in on the Raspberry Pi, where specifying dependencies can cause `Cython` to fail.
+19. Note that there appears to be an issue in on the Raspberry Pi, where specifying dependencies can cause `Cython` to fail.
 The workaround is to comment the dependencies out from `setup.py` and install them manually
+20. The `particles` class has been extended to give an option to position the COM of the system at the origin with zero velocity

 ### MinGW 64bit - h5py issue
 Currently (September 2020) there is a known issue with h5py under msys2 minGW64.